openmcp-project/docs/docs/about/design/service-provider-design.md

 ## Runtime

-What is a runtime?
 A runtime is a collection of abstractions and contracts that provides an environment in which user-defined logic is executed.

 The service provider runtime is built on top of controller-runtime and provides a service provider specific reconciliation loop.